 - address the risk of susceptible humans developing antibiotic-resistant infections as a result of exposure to antibiotic residues in food commodities (as distinct from transferred microorganisms or genetic material).

 You should provide a risk assessment for either food-producing animals or non-food-producing animals, depending on the nature of the proposal.
 We will assess each risk assessment independently before seeking advice either from the NH&MRC, another equivalent advisory body or to an expert advisor.

-If your application relates to use of an antibiotic in food-producing animals, you should prepare a qualitative risk assessment addressing the possible contribution of the proposed use pattern to antibiotic resistance in food-borne microorganisms and human pathogens, and risk of consequent disease in susceptible humans.
+If your application relates to the use of an antibiotic in food-producing animals, you should prepare a qualitative risk assessment addressing the possible contribution of the proposed use pattern to antibiotic resistance in foodborne microorganisms and human pathogens, and the risk of consequent disease in susceptible humans.

 With respect to antibiotic resistance, the main risk to be assessed is the probability of disease due to susceptible humans being infected with antibiotic-resistant pathogens arising from the proposed use of antibiotics in animals, and the consequences of such disease.